sinclairzx81/runtime-type-benchmarks/readme.md

 ### Overview

-This project measures a set of high performance JavaScript validation libraries to adequately measure their comparative validation performance.
-This project also seeks to compare JIT to AOT performance by measuring the script validation routines against those dynamically evaluated at runtime.
+This project measures a set of high performance JavaScript runtime type checking libraries to adequately compare their validation performance across a wide range of data structures.
+It also seeks to compare JIT to AOT performance by measuring static JavaScript validation routines against those dynamically evaluated at runtime.

 ### Benchmarks